 Patients with benign paroxysmal positional vertigo often present with recurrent symptoms of dizziness, lightheadedness, nausea, or vomiting.
-The following article describes the use of the Epley maneuver (or canalith repositioning maneuver) to treat benign paroxysmal positional vertigo.
-This activity outlines the role of physicians and nursing staff in evaluating and treating BPPV with a low-cost, bedside solution.
+The following article describes the use of the Epley maneuver (or canalith repositioning maneuver) to treat benign paroxysmal positional vertigo (BPPV).
+This activity outlines the role of the interprofessional team in evaluating and treating BPPV with a low-cost, bedside solution.

-- Outline the typical presentation of patients with benign paroxysmal positional vertigo.
+Outline the typical presentation of patients with benign paroxysmal positional vertigo needing Epley maneuver.

-- Dizziness: A sensation of impaired or distorted sense of motion relative to spatial orientation
+Dizziness: A sensation of an impaired or distorted sense of motion relative to spatial orientation.

 The canalith repositioning maneuver (CRP) was coined by Dr. John Epley in response to the need for non-invasive treatment for benign paroxysmal positional vertigo (BPPV).
 Prior to the use of CRP, BPPV was often treated surgically.
 Following the diagnosis of BPPV, the Dix-Hallpike maneuver can localize the otolith.
 This manuscript will not detail how to perform the Dix-Hallpike maneuver; however, once the otolith is localized, the next step is to perform the CRP (Epley) maneuver.
 Of note, the endpoint of the Dix-Hallpike maneuver is the beginning of the Epley maneuver; thus, it is imperative to know how to perform both to be effective in diagnosing and treating BPPV correctly.